jerome-lux/RAMSES2/readme.md

 label: label of the object in the mask image
 baseimg: base image name e.g. "IM0001",
 x0,y0,x1,y1: coordinates of the bounding box corners (in pixels, format x0y0x1y1)
-class: class o fthe object
+class: class of the object
 res: resolution in pixels/mm
 mass: mass in g
 gt_mass: True if ground truth mass (individual measure), False if estimated mass